 Security cameras are usually placed in public spaces so there’s no way they are an invasion of your private life.
 As a matter of fact, most of these cameras do not have an audio feature.

 It doesn’t make sense why anyone would be worried if they have nothing to hide because generally when you’re in a public space you’re in the eye of the public.
 So what’s the difference in being watched by a security camera?
-Again, with the installation of security cameras in public, people tend to be on their best behavior.
+Again, with the, people tend to be on their best behavior.

 Not all surveillance videos are used for investigating criminals or fighting crime.
 Some may be for leisurely purposes although this is quite unlikely.
 However, this is something that needs to be regulated.
 If not regulated properly, there will be a huge public backlash.